saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 <img src="assets/4.05B.png" alt="Sauce Labs User Name Access Key" width="450"/>

-You will need to set up your username and access key on your machine’s environment variables either in your bash profile (Mac/Linux) or in the system properties (Windows).
+You will need to set up your username and access key on your machine’s (or CI Tools') environment variables to use them in your test.

 To learn more about setting up environment variables, you can see the article [here](https://wiki.saucelabs.com/display/DOCS/Best+Practice%3A+Use+Environment+Variables+for+Authentication+Credentials#BestPractice:UseEnvironmentVariablesforAuthenticationCredentials-SettingUpEnvironmentVariablesonMacOSX/LinuxSystems/?utm_source=referral&utm_medium=LMS&utm_campaign=link).

 #### Video

-Watch This Video to See how to set up your Sauce Credentials as environment variables on MacOS in the [Sauce Credentials](https://www.youtube.com/watch?v=3K1Eu0eTha8&t=12s) video.
+Watch This Video to See how to set up your Sauce Credentials as environment variables on MacOS in the [Sauce Credentials](https://www.youtube.com/watch?v=3K1Eu0eTha8&t=12s).

-<video id="3K1Eu0eTha8&t=12s"></video>
+<video id="3K1Eu0eTha8"></video>

 <!-- ------------------------ -->
-## 3.04 Use the Remote Web Driver
+## 3.04 Add Capabilities in Your Test
 Duration: 0:05:00

 Now you need to update `BaseTest.java `to work with these new values and connect to Sauce Labs.
 Note that these are called [Capabilities](https://wiki.saucelabs.com/display/DOCS/Test+Configuration+Options), and the format they are in here is compatible with Selenium WebDriver 4.0, as well as all previous Selenium versions.
 They set the options for setting up the environment for your tests.